Total Risk Management Pty Limited, Privacy Policy

 Fund Websites

-Unless a member has set their web browser to “not accept” cookies, the website will automatically set a 'cookie' on the member’s machine.
-The cookie is used by the member’s machine the next time the member visits the Fund website and will automatically link to personal information that is stored on our system.
+Unless a person has set their web browser to “not accept” cookies, the website will automatically set a 'cookie' on the person’s machine.
+The cookie is used by the person’s machine the next time the person visits the Fund website and will automatically link to the member’s personal information that is stored on our system.

 The Fund websites may contain links to other sites.
 TRM is not responsible for the privacy practices or the content of these websites.